JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 ![FoLiSC](./folisc_logo.png)

-## Call for Papers: The 5th Forum on Languages in South China (FoLiSC-5, July 2025)
+## The 5th Forum on Languages in South China (FoLiSC-5, August 2025)

 ### 1. Introduction

 The 8th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 5th Forum on Languages in South China (or FoLiSC-5) will be organised by Jyutdict Editorial Board.
 The basic information of the forum is as follows:

-- Date: 26 July 2025 (Saturday) (Tentative, the final date may be slightly adjusted)
+- Date: 3 August 2025 (Sunday)
-- Time: 1:00pm - 5:00pm (HKT, UTC+8) (Tentative, the final schedule will be announced in advance)
+- Time: 1:50pm - 6:00pm (HKT, UTC+8)
-- Venue: Online Zoom meeting
+- Venue: Online Zoom meeting (For room number and passcode, please refer to the attached *Program and Abstracts* below)

 ### 2. Objectives